Resources/Guides/Compliance

 Consent Compliance: GDPR, CCPA, DPDP

-Why Consent Monitoring Matters
+Why Consent Monitoring Is Non-Negotiable in 2026

-Consent management platforms (CMPs) are supposed to block tags until the user grants consent.
+Consent Management Platforms (CMPs) are supposed to block tags until the user grants consent.
 In practice, they fail silently.
-The CMP loads, the banner displays, the user makes a choice — but behind the scenes, tags fire anyway.
+The CMP loads, the banner displays, the user makes a choice, but behind the scenes, tags fire anyway.
 The CMP vendor says it is configured correctly.
 GTM says the tag fired.
 Nobody checks whether the CMP actually blocked the tag before consent.

 The TagDrishti Consent panel shows real-time consent compliance data for your site.
 Open it from the left sidebar under Consent.